-The charity adopted SORP (FRS 102) in the current year and there were no changes on transition.
 The company has taken advantage of the exemption from producing a cash flow statement.

 (b) Funds

 Unrestricted funds are available for use at the discretion of the trustees in furtherance of the general objectives of the charity and which have not been designated for other purposes.